Aldi has turned the Queen into a carrot for the royal jubilee

 Yes, you read that right, Kevin is now the Queen (not literally, of course) and is even donning a pretty purple dress, pearls and a crown.
 There are also a variety of other patriotic characters to get your hands on, including a Prince Charles lookalike and corgis.
 And we have to say they all look rather dashing.

-While the royal veggies aren’t available online, you can still shop the range in store from 26 May.
+While the royal veggies aren’t available online, you can still shop the range in store now.
 So, if the thought of owning the royal vegetable fills you with joy, keep reading below for everything we know about how to buy Aldi’s jubilee toy range.

 Read more: